alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 ## Log search
 Let's check the logging configuration:
-* Open our web application (http://dev.my-sample-domain.xyz/) and create 4 tasks (Task 1, Task 2, Task 3 and Task 4),
+* Open your web application (http://dev.my-sample-domain.xyz/) and create 4 tasks (Task 1, Task 2, Task 3 and Task 4),
   then delete them one by one.
 * Go the the [Log Service console](https://sls.console.aliyun.com/);
 * Click on the log project "sample-app-log-project-dev";